Some months ago I bought a new Android phone. The internal storage was only 16 GB, so I put in an external SD card of 32 GB.

 I found that there was a directory called /storage/emulated/0.
 And another one called /storage/sdcard1.

 The latter was the real SD card.
 The former was simply a mount point within the internal memory.
-However, the latter is where my apps were being moved to.
+However, the former is where my apps were being moved to.

 It seems when Android moves an App to the SD card, it is just shuffling it within the internal space.